Special Economic Measures (Venezuela) Regulations

 (i) a transaction by the Government of Canada that is provided for in any agreement or arrangement between Canada and Venezuela.

-5 It is prohibited for any person in Canada or any Canadian outside Canada to knowingly do anything that causes, facilitates or assists in, or is intended to cause, facilitate or assist in, any activity prohibited by section 3.
+5 It is prohibited for any person in Canada or any Canadian outside Canada to knowingly do anything that causes, facilitates or assists in, or is intended to cause, facilitate or assist in, any act prohibited under section 3.

 Marginal note:Duty to determine